romanzdk/tech-demo-python-packaging/README.md

 	>>> hellocentralpkg.__version__
 	'0.0.1'

-Some projects do have hard coded version strings in several code locations and documentation files.
+Some projects have hard coded version strings in several code locations and documentation files.
 They use shell scripts or some tools to modify that version strings before each release.
 This is a workaround not a solution.